sisl/astra-rl/docs/tutorials/quick_start_training.md

 env = ASTEnvironment(problem, PROMPTS, tree_width=4, tree_depth=5)
 ```

 Want a different rollout graph structure or a multi-agent setup?
-See [customize_training/environments](/home/allie11/astra-rl/docs/tutorials/customize_training/envirnoments.md)
+See [customize_training/environments](astra-rl/docs/tutorials/customize_training/envirnoments.md)

 ---

 ## Step 6: Choose Your Algorithm and Optimizer

-The solver is the RL learning algorithm that will take in a graph of training rollouts and compute the training loss.
+The solver is the RL learning algorithm that will take in a graph of training rollouts and compute the loss.
 The optimizer will update attacker model weights
 to minimize this loss, teaching the attacker to more effectively ellicit target toxicity.

 We use DPO and Adam as the default for this quickstart.